anykk/data_generator-project/README.md

 or run 'python main.py' in terminal, if u want to use it like script.

 # Usage
-Example: ~ python main.py person ru m 17658 57
+Example: ~ python main.py person ru male 17658 57
 This command generates data about 17658 russian men 57 years old Use python main.py person -h for more information or python main.py password -h (generate passwords)